zelaznik/cosmo_connect/README.md

   AND my_preferences.interested
   AND their_preferences.interested
 ```

+Due to time constraints and the range of Seinfeld characters, the database only includes choices "male/female/other" at the moment, but expanding those choices is only an INSERT query away.

 #### Subqueries: The Compromise Between ActiveRecord and pure SQL
 ActiveRecord offers great convenience, but it comes at a cost.
 To do the following query with pure ActiveRecord relations, it would become unwieldy.
 We would need to daisy chain a bunch of intermediate "through" associations which would not be used for anything else.
 It would be difficult to debug and would pollute the namespace of the user model.
 At the same time, writing straight SQL queries or doing "find_by_sql" means we lose all the nice properties of ActiveRecord such as the option to include other tables later on, avoiding N+1 queries.